nashville-software-school/client-side-mastery/book-2-the-novice/chapters/JS_OBJECTS.md

 ## Challenge

 After you have defined all the objects for representing the data, write a corresponding function for each one whose purpose is to change the state of the object.
+Then invoke each function, and pass a reference to the correct object to it and modify a property.

 Example: